-The Planning Commission shall adopt such guidelines, design criteria, and procedures as may be necessary or convenient to administer this section in compliance with the Housing Element.
+The Planning Commission shall adopt such guidelines, design criteria and procedures as may be necessary or convenient to administer this section in compliance with the Housing Element.
+The Director shall revise these guidelines, design criteria and procedures as necessary to administer this section.
+If the subject revisions are substantial or significant as determined by the Director, the proposed revisions may be referred to the Planning Commission for adoption.
 Such guidelines, design criteria, and procedures shall be referred to as the "Orange County Housing Opportunities Manual."

 Sec.
-7-9-44.7.- Residential site development standards.
+7-9-44.7.- Site development standards for residential uses.

-- (a) The site development standards for residential uses shall be as follows. - (1) For sites located within a multifamily residential zoning district, the base district site development standards shall apply. - (2) For sites located within a commercial or industrial zoning district, the site development standards for the R3 "Apartment" District shall apply except that the maximum building height shall be thirty-five (35) feet. - (3) The number of off-street parking spaces required shall be calculated using one of the following: - a.
+- (a) The site development standards for residential uses shall be as follows. - (1) For sites located within a multifamily residential zoning district, the base district site development standards shall apply except that the base density shall be 70 dwelling units per acre (net development area). - (2) For sites located within a commercial or industrial zoning district, the site development standards for the R3 "Apartment" District shall apply except that the base density shall be 70 dwelling units per acre (net development area) and maximum building height shall be sixty-five (65) feet. - (3) The number of off-street parking spaces required shall be calculated using one of the following: - a.
 The parking requirements set forth in State Density Bonus Law or other applicable State law. - b.
 The County's residential off-street parking requirements for affordable housing pursuant to section 7-9-70. - (4) Other standards as may be provided in the Orange County Housing Opportunities Manual. - (b) Density bonuses, development incentives, and/or waivers of development standards may be granted pursuant to section 7-9-87. - (c) A graduated density incentive shall be granted when parcels smaller than one-half (0.5) acre are consolidated as part of a project.
 The increased density shall be in addition to any other density bonus available under this Zoning Code, to a maximum of forty-five percent (45%) total, and shall be calculated as follows.

-Project Size (after lot consolidation) Base Density (per net development area) Less than 0.50 acre 25 units/acre 0.50 to 0.99 acre 27.5 units/acre (10% increase) 1.00 acre or more 30 units/acre (20% increase)
+Project Size (after lot consolidation) Base Density (per net development area) Less than 0.50 acre 70 units/acre 0.50 to 0.99 acre 77 units/acre (10% increase) 1.00 acre or more 84 units/acre (20% increase)

 Sec.
-7-9-44.8. - Emergency shelter and multi-service center for the homeless (multi-service center) site development standards and operational requirements.
+7-9-44.8. - Emergency shelter and multi-service center for persons experiencing homelessness (multi-service center) site development standards and operational requirements.